-This would make an increased protein intake a great aspect of the ketogenic diet if it wasn’t for your body’s ability to burn up dietary protein for energy.
+This would make an increased protein intake a great aspect of the ketogenic diet if it weren’t for your body’s ability to burn the dietary protein for energy.

-You might be okay with this – your fat efficiency is still likely to increase – but if you’re in a rush to get into ketosis as quickly as possible, protein limits aren’t negotiable.
+You might be okay with this – your fat efficiency is still likely to increase – but if you rush into ketosis as quickly as possible, protein limits aren’t negotiable.

 This is one of the areas where you have to consider your meals as a balance of the different macro-nutrients with an eye to what you’re mixing.

 Many animal-based proteins come with a balance of fats and proteins – simply due to how animal meats work.

 Things like salmon will be great, but tuna and other fatty fish will come with a hard limit to ensure that you’re not over-eating protein and using them in energy production.

-There are other factors, but overall the lack of protein is going to be a limiting factor on recovery and high-quality weight gain.
+There are other factors, but overall the lack of protein will be a limiting factor in recovery and high-quality weight gain.

 Getting Past Macros: What’s on the Pyramid

 How you relate your macros to other aspects of your diet is key to getting the most out of it once you’ve implemented the lessons above.

-The way you get your macros in is going to be a key way of discussing your health and well-being: you need to ask yourself where they’re coming from.
+Getting your macros in will be a key way of discussing your health and well-being: you need to ask yourself where they’re coming from.

 The Salmon Example: Putting it All Together

-Increasing your protein and fat intake associated with salmon is not the same as with hot dogs – another food that has a similar relation of proteins and fats.
+Increasing your protein and fat intake associated with salmon is not the same as with hot dogs – another food with a similar relationship between proteins and fats.